 A Columbarium is a permanent structure composed of a collection of niches designed to house cremated human remains.
 The final disposition of bodily remains signifies our respect for the body of the ones we have loved.
 We commit the body to the grave or columbarium niche, but, more importantly, we commit our loved one to God.

-This sacred space offers a place for reflection and prayer and will include 48 double niches.
+This sacred space offers a place for reflection and prayer and includes 48 double niches.
 The choice of niches is by order of purchase.
-Flowers will not be allowed around or on the Columbarium except on the day of the interment.
+Flowers are not allowed around or on the Columbarium except on the day of the interment.

-all engraving).
-The inscription on the plaque will be engraved with the name, date of birth, and date of death for two individuals.
+The double niches hold two cremation urns and the inscription on the plaque will be engraved with the name, date of birth, and date of death for two individuals.

 Columbarium niches remain the property of St. Timothy Lutheran Church, and the purchaser is entitled to the use of the niche in perpetuity but not the right of ownership.